meavinash/Ecommerce-Sales-Dashboard-PowerBI/README.md

 4. **Customized Visualizations**:
 Utilized various customized visualizations such as bar charts, donut charts, clustered bar charts, slicers, etc., to present data effectively.

-**Acknowledgments**

-Special thanks to Rishabh Mishra for the valuable tutorials and guidance during the development of this project.
-You can find the tutorials here(https://www.youtube.com/watch?v=6cV3OwFrOkk&list=PLdOKnrf8EcP2ivbQIcVuknjdlUqkoprKo).

-We hope this dashboard provides valuable insights for Madhav Store's online sales strategy.
-Feel free to explore the visualizations and use the interactive features to gain a deeper understanding of the data.
-Happy analyzing!